Four men charged in California with plot to join al Qaeda

 He was apprehended in Afghanistan on Saturday and remains in custody there, FBI spokeswoman Laura Eimiller told Reuters.

-“There was no way they were getting on that plane,” David Bowdich, special agent in charge of the FBI’s counterterrorism division in Los Angeles, told reporters at a news conference.

-Deleon, a legal permanent U.S. resident, was born in the Philippines.
-Santana, also a legal permanent U.S. resident, is a Mexican native with a pending U.S. citizenship application, while Gojali is a U.S. citizen of Vietnamese descent, the FBI said.
+Deleon, a legal permanent U.S. resident, was born in the Philippines; Santana, also a legal permanent U.S. resident, is a Mexican native whose U.S. citizenship application is pending, while Gojali is a U.S. citizen, the FBI said.

 They each face up to 15 years in prison if convicted of conspiring to provide material support to terrorists.

-Kabir left the United States for Germany last December and traveled this July to Afghanistan, where he planned to introduce the other men to his al Qaeda and Taliban contacts, according to the FBI complaint.
+Kabir left the United States to head overseas in December 2011 and arrived in July 2012 in Afghanistan, where he planned to introduce the other suspects to his al Qaeda contacts and Taliban contacts, according to the FBI complaint.

-It said Kabir met Deleon and Santana in a hookah lounge and introduced them in 2010 to radical Islamic teachings, including those of U.S.-born al Qaeda militant Anwar al-Awlaki, who was killed by a U.S. drone attack last year in Yemen.
+It said Kabir had introduced Deleon and Santana to radical Islamic teachings in 2010, including those of U.S.-born al Qaeda militant Anwar al-Awlaki, who was killed by a U.S. drone attack in Yemen, and that Deleon and Santana then converted to Islam.

-FBI officials declined to discuss the suspects’ educational or personal backgrounds, and the criminal complaint sheds little light along those lines, except for a vague reference by Santana to time he had spent “around gangs.”

-The criminal complaint outlines a series of encounters among the four men and with a confidential informant who the FBI said was paid $250,000 plus “immigration benefits” in return for his 4-1/2 years of work on behalf of the government.
+The criminal complaint outlines a series of communications and encounters among the various defendants and with an FBI informant identified only as a confidential sources.

 In one such conversation, Santana and Deleon discussed their preferred roles for carrying out attacks, with Santana saying he had firearms experience and wanted to become a sniper, while Deleon said he wanted to be on the front line but that his second choice was the handling of explosives.